cnabilou/android-clean-architecture/README.md

          keyAlias=YourKeyAlias
          storeFile=../keystore`
     The values in the files are only needed if you decide to run this project in release mode.

+    You also need to store your keystore file on the root folder
 2. Software dependencies
 3. Latest releases
 4. API references